 the Network User must not be an externally administered body corporate or insolvent under administration (as defined in the Corporations Act 2001) or under a similar form of administration under any laws applicable to the User in any jurisdiction.

-For the purposes of paragraph (e), where the Network User is not a retailer or the credit support rules do not apply to the Network, AGN will from time to time determine what constitutes an acceptable credit rating.
-Until otherwise determined by AGN, an acceptable credit rating is:
+For the purposes of paragraph (e), where the Network User is not a retailer or the credit support rules do not apply to the Network, Multinet will from time to time determine what constitutes an acceptable credit rating.
+Until otherwise determined by Multinet, an acceptable credit rating is:

 a rating of BBB or higher for long-term unsecured counterparty obligations of the entity, as rated by Standard & Poors (Australia) Pty Ltd; or